echoboomer/terraform-buildkite-plugin/README.md

 ### `init_config` (Required, string)

 A string specifying flags to pass to `terraform init`.
 This is required.
+This is parsed as an array and then passed into the `init` command to properly pass spaces, quotes, etc.

 ### `no_validate` (Not Required, boolean)